Updated: May 2026

 Most companies will spend the next five years bolting AI onto processes that shouldn't exist.
 They'll automate the busywork, hire coordinators to manage the automation, and wonder why headcount is still growing faster than revenue.

 We took a different path.
 We deleted the processes, built autonomous systems, and let AI run the operational layers of the company.
 From lead validation to release management to marketing campaigns, no human is doing coordination work.
+For a deeper look at what this looks like in practice, see how AI agents are reshaping IT operations.
 And the result isn't just efficiency-it's a fundamentally different way to build.

 This is what AI-native looks like in practice.
 Not the pitch.
 The reality.
 And if you're a founder who's been wondering whether there's a better way to build a company, this is your answer.
 There is.
 And we're proving it every day.